cs110_t3_shapes

 int

-): How much to shift shape 2 in the x-direction after centering it. - tag (
+): How much to shift in the y-axis after alignment

 Returns: